PhD in Psychology - Cognition and Instruction - Qualitative

 When I chose to earn my Doctor of Philosophy in General Psychology at GCU, I was particularly interested in the emphasis of cognition and instruction because as a college professor teaching English composition, I knew it would complement what I was already doing.
 Regardless of what subject I’m teaching, if I can look at the way students learn and the way I teach, and the interactions between the two, I can teach with a more unified approach.

-An empirical, research-based approach is at the heart of GCU’s PhD in General Psychology with an Emphasis in Cognition and Instruction program (Qualitative Research).
-Graduates will research and analyze findings on topics in mental and thought processes including memory, reasoning, intelligence, motivation and learning.
-By exploring the principles of learning in theory and practice, learners have the opportunity to make an impact in the instruction that takes place in formal education settings.
+By exploring the principles of learning in theory and practice, you may have the opportunity to make an impact in the instruction that takes place in formal education settings.

-- Psychological tests to measure learning outcome
+- Psychological tests to measure learning outcomes

 - Collaboration to increase instructional effectiveness